Suzanna Danuta Walters, Editor in Chief

 This digital archive extends the themes of Halley’s essay to examine debates around affirmative consent policies and feminist theorizing about the concept of consent in the law and in culture.
 It collects links to essays, videos, podcasts, and other resources.
 While far from exhaustive, we hope it will be of use to teachers, students, and anyone interested in issues of consent.
 If you know of any useful resources on the topic of consent that are not currently included, we invite you to email the journal office.

-Special thanks to Jackie Gronau, Laura Hartmann, Lauren Kuryloski, Victoria Papa, and Firuzeh Shokooh Valle for their research and help organizing this digital archive, and to Olivia Poulin and Amy Stahl for their help in assembling it.
+Special thanks to Jack Gronau, Laura Hartmann, Lauren Kuryloski, Victoria Papa, and Firuzeh Shokooh Valle for their research and help organizing this digital archive, and to Olivia Poulin and Amy Stahl for their help in assembling it.